Isabel Gunn

-Isobel (or Isobella) Gunn (1 August 1781 – 7 November 1861), also known as John Fubbister or Mary Fubbister, was a Scottish labourer employed by the Hudson's Bay Company (HBC), noted for having passed herself off as a man, thereby becoming the first European woman to travel to Rupert's Land, now part of Western Canada.
+Isabel (or Isabella) Gunn (1 August 1781 – 7 November 1861), also known as John Fubbister or Mary Fubbister, was a Scottish labourer employed by the Hudson's Bay Company (HBC), noted for having passed herself off as a man, thereby becoming the first European woman to travel to Rupert's Land, now part of Western Canada.
 Gunn's ruse was not caught until 1807 when she gave birth to a baby boy while working for the HBC.

 Early life

 Gunn was born in Orphir on the Orkney Islands off the north coast of Scotland, near the town of Kirkwall.
 She was the daughter of John Gunn and Girzal Allan Little is known of her early life until the summer of 1806, when, under the pseudonym John Fubbister, she entered into a contract with the HBC as a labourer for three years at per year.
 Although her motivations for doing so are uncertain, tradition holds that she may have been following a lover who had cast her aside.
 Her brother George was also employed by the HBC, and it is also possible that she was enticed to join by his stories of adventure and the opportunity to earn an income.
-Other than the enticement of her brothers’ adventure stories, Gunn may have seen this as an opportunity to make an income.
+Other than the enticement of her brother's adventure stories, Gunn may have seen this as an opportunity to make an income.
 As someone whose face was marked by smallpox scars, her chances of marriage would have been low which would result in the need to provide for herself.

 Modern commentators point out that the modest HBC salary was nevertheless more than Gunn could have earned as a woman in Orkney at that time.
 Official HBC policy forbade employment of European women, although First Nation women were employed as cooks and domestic servants in company outposts.